 What happens at Lectio?

-Lectio Divina in the chaplaincy lasts for half an hour every Wednesday lunchtime.
+Lectio Divina in the chaplaincy lasts for half an hour every Monday evening in term time.
 We meet in the Chapel, seated in a semi-circle around a simple crucifix and a lit candle.

 We begin with an opening prayer; calling on the Holy Spirit, present within us and within the Scriptures, to speak to us.
 We make ourselves available to God, and to an encounter with him.